This page describes production quotas and limits for Cloud Spanner. Quota and limit might be used interchangeably in the Google Cloud console.

 As your use of Spanner expands over time, your quotas can increase accordingly.
 If you expect a notable upcoming increase in usage, you should make your request a few days in advance to ensure that your quotas are adequately sized.

 You might also need to increase your consumer quota override.
 For more information, see Creating a consumer quota override.

-You can increase your current Spanner node limit by using the Google Cloud console.
+You can increase your current Spanner instance configuration node limit by using the Google Cloud console.